williewoo/oci-lab-uploadobject/README.md

 # oci-lab-uploadobject
 A lab to show how to setup a python flask to upload objects to OCI object storage without any keys and secrets

+This is a demo to show a life usecase as below

 Create a compute instance
 Remember to add NSG